DaveParillo/cisc187-reader/_sources/class-I-intro/intro.rst

       .. include:: talk-class.txt

 We can fix our broken ``class Talk`` by adding ``public:`` to the class.
-The :cref:`access specifiers` *public* and *private* are used in a class or a struct to control what parts of the class may be accessed from outside the class.
+The :lang:`access specifiers <access>` *public* and *private* are used in a class or a struct to control what parts of the class may be accessed from outside the class.

 .. code-block:: cpp